Inkshaded/digital-media-archiving-system/Patterns.md

 ### Builder - Creational - Constructs complex objects step by step
 ----
+No complex object construction is currently done by this program

 ### Bridge - Structural - Separates an abstraction from its implementation so that they can vary independently
 ----
+While the project does separate many an implementation from an abstraction, all currently separated implementation/abstraction pairs are used as Strategies

 ### Composite - Structural - Compose objects into tree structures and work with the structures as though they are individual objects
 ----